Also, in the cycle of private life, from birth to death, the Church was present, at least in the main moments of baptism, marriage, and burial.

 With a mannerist layout, this temple with a rectangular floor plan has a single nave separated from the main chapel by a triumphal arch.
 The sacristy, the pharmacy and the Casa do Despacho would be built in the annex.

 Naturally, the building has undergone, through the centuries, several transformations, some caused by the alteration of the dominant taste, others by cultural needs.
-Regarding the reformulation of the main façade, we find a document with the deliberations in 1724 of a meeting of the Bureau: «that the two cracks or shutters that are in front façade should be covered with stone and opened, on the same front, close to the top, two windows with an image of Our Lady of Mercy, as in the most mercies there is custom, for greater devotion, honor and greatness of the Holy House».
+Regarding the reformulation of the main facade, we find a document with the deliberations in 1724 of a meeting of the Bureau: «that the two cracks or shutters that are in the front facade should be covered with stone and opened, on the same front, close to the top, two windows with an image of Our Lady of Mercy, as in most mercies there is a custom, for greater devotion, honour and greatness of the Holy House».

-During these works some altarpieces would be replaced.
-Of the primitives, of the Johannine period, only one, although altered, has reached our days.
+During this time, some altarpieces would be replaced.
+Of the primitives, from the Johannine period, only one, although altered, has reached our days.
 It is on the right wall of the temple, inside a granite arch.
 It is not certain that all the figures in relief from the central space of this altarpiece - the Eternal Father, the Virgin and St. John, St. Michael Archangel and St. Lawrence - belonged to it, and it is possible that some come from another place.
-The same must have happened to the Crucified Christ, placed in the center, and which is visibly disproportionate when compared to the whole.
+The same must have happened to the Crucified Christ, placed in the centre, and which is visibly disproportionate when compared to the whole.

 Between St. Anthony's representation on the right and St. Catherine's on the left is an image of Nossa Senhora da Soledade, also called Dores or Piedade.